TruenoDB/documentation/pages/deployment-install/centralized-deployment.md

 Trueno and all subcomponents will be stopped.

-The following is a complete example of starting Trueno in a single machine with all many useful flags and their explanation:
+The following is a complete example of starting Trueno in a single machine with all available flags and their explanation:

   ```bash
   > trueno start \